brndnmtthws/brndn-io/content/posts/defining-success/index.md

 York City subway car costs roughly $2 million.
 A full train has 8-10 cars.
 So, my daily commute vehicle?
 Easily worth $16-20 million.
 Take that, luxury sedan!)

-The crucial point isn't whether wanting these things is "bad," but understanding *why* we want them.
+What matters is *why* we want them.
 Are you buying that shiny new gadget because it genuinely enhances your life, or because you hope it will make others *think* your life is better?
 Are you pursuing that promotion for the challenge and growth, or for the perceived status it confers?